nazimboudeffa/legal-iptv/README.md

 Xtream Codes for a trial are available on my LinkedIn profile

-Also, you will find all the fils that we use here
+Also, you will find all the fils that we use here, so you can create your own